jamiehill/highlights-module/README.md

 **1. Add module to parent application***

 First we need to add the repo of the module we require, as a submodule in our application, specifying in which directory the submodule should be added.
-For consistency sake, the directory the submodule is added to, should be of the format (and location)
+For consistency sake, the directory the submodule is added to, should be in a the root `modules` folder

-`./modules/my-module`
+`modules/my-module`

 for example:

 `git submodule add https://github.com/jamiehill/core-module.git modules/core-module`

+**2. Pulling submodule source, when cloning the parent***

+When a contributor clones the parent application, the submodule directories are not populated by default.
+To pull down their source, you should:

+`git submodule init` then `git submodule update`